 And we share it.
 And so does someone else.

 It is absolutely no surprise to me that many of the authors, poets and other creative writers I know have become marketers.
+Story and marketing, after all make excellent bedfellows.
 No surprise whatsoever!

 Once upon a time – there was some science.

 It isn’t often, when writing about email marketing, that we get to cite a bit of science.
 But, taking a leaf from Kristen Dunleavy‘s blog How to Use Storytelling to Write Better Emails, let’s “take a brief foray into neuroscience”.
 There is a lot of interesting things that happen when the human brain receives a story.
 The brain’s activity begins to match that of the storyteller.
 This is called: mirroring.
 In essence, our brains try to live the story.
 This is a biochemical illustration of our brains coveting the experience, and try to live vicariously through it.
 Dopamine is created, and the cortex comes alive – the story has lit a fire in the brain.